BananaTransfer/BananaTransfer/documents/architecture.md

 * AES-GCM ensures the authenticity and integrity of the encrypted file and the content.
 We choose that a file share isn't additionally signed by the sender user with a asymmetric private key.
 To implement a signature of the transfer, every user would need an an additional key pair to sign the files they send, since it is not a best practice to use the same key pairs for encryption and signing.
 An asymmetric signature of the files would add a lot of complexity to the system without adding a real benefit in security, since to verify the signature we would need to fetch the public key of the sender from the same server as we already received the encrypted file.
 * The Web Crypto API is used to encrypt and decrypt the files and keys in the browser.
 It is a standard API that is supported by all major browsers.
 It provides a secure way to perform cryptographic operations in the browser.
-* AES-GCM and RSA-OEAP are used for encryption and decryption of the files and keys.
-Both algorithms are widely used and considered secure.
+* The algorithms AES-GCM, RSA-OEAP, SHA-256 and BPKDF2 are used for encryption, decryption, hashing and key derivation.
+They are widely used and considered secure.
 They are supported by the Web Crypto API in the browser.
 * The private key is generated in the browser and encrypted with a master-password before stored on the server.
 This ensures that the private key is not stored in plain text on the server and can only be decrypted by the user who knows the master-password.
 * A hash of the public key of a recipient is stored in the database of the sender server to detect modifications of the public key of the recipient and to remember the recipients of a user.